mefranklin6/microservice-extron-sis/README.md

 # microservice-extron-sis

-Universal OpenAV-compatible microservice for Extron devices that support Simple Instruction Set (SIS)
+Universal [OpenAV](https://github.com/Dartmouth-OpenAV) compatible microservice for Extron devices that support Simple Instruction Set (SIS)

 Not affiliated with Extron.
 SIS and Simple Instruction Set are copyrights of Extron.